bsenst/llm-enhanced-ehr/README.md

 # llm-enhanced-ehr

 Contribution to the [LabLabAI AI Challenge Hackathon](https://lablab.ai/event/ai-challenge-with-gpt-3-5-codex-dall-e-and-whisper-api) October 2023.
-The application should allow the user to interact with a large language model (GPT-3.5, GPT-4) supporting work on synthetic health data that comes in the electronic health record interoperability FHIR format.
+The application should allow the user to interact with a large language model (GPT-3.5, GPT-4) and support working on synthetic health data that comes in the electronic health record interoperability format FHIR.